nilshaakonlehr/nilslehr_website/content/publication/lehr_2022_ardp/index.md

 publication:
 publication_short:

-abstract: "This paper documents large and persistent differences in R&D returns across listed US firms, with firms at the 75th percentile having two times the median return.
-This dispersion is surprising as workhorse endogenous growth models predict that R&D resources flow from low to high return firms until return equalization.
-I investigate frictions as a potential mechanism and find mixed results.
-On the one hand, I document that high R&D return firms are not credit constrained nor have a higher return on capital, suggesting that financial frictions are not a key driver.
-On the other hand, I document that high R&D return firms face a more inelastic supply of inventors, suggesting that return differences might reflect labor-market power.
-Calibrating a Schumpeterian growth model to match key data moments, I find that inventor market power differences can explain 1/3 of the measured R&D return dispersion and reduce the annual growth rate by 0.06 p.p., thereby reducing welfare by 2.1%."
+abstract: "This paper documents large and persistent differences in R&D returns across listed US firms, with firms at the 75th percentile earning twice the median return.
+Further- more, returns are consistently larger for highly innovative firms with a large inventor workforce.
+Systematic R&D return differences are surprising as workhorse endogenous growth models predict that R&D resources flow from low to high returns firms until return equalization.
+I show that R&D return dispersion can reflect heterogeneity in firms’ market power over inventors in theory and provide evidence in favor of this hypothesis.
+I estimate that firms with high returns and those with a large inventor workforce face less elastic inventor supply, suggesting that they have more inventor market power.
+Calibrating a Schumpeterian growth model to match this evidence, I find that inventor monopsony can account for 1/3 of the documented R&D return dispersion and slows down growth by 4%, a welfare reduction of 2.1%."

 # Summary.
 An optional shortened abstract.
 summary: []